- Use renewable energy powered data centres for our servers

 Please visit our Solar Powered Data Centre page for more information.

-Please visit our Wind Powered Data Centre page for more information.
+Please visit our London, Enfield data centre page for more information.

 Servers in both data centres utilise low energy technology to consume up to 60% less power than their conventional counterparts.

 In addition, we use the latest server virtualisation technologies to lower our power consumption even further.